Nestle’s marketing strategy has always been a topic of discussion because of its sterling achievements.

 Whatever product or service you offer, make sure to have a definite vision in mind.

 If you are not sure where to start, here’s an interesting article on the vision statement I came across at BusinessNewsDaily.
 Go ahead and check it out.

-Nestle has come a long way from a condensed milk seller to a global giant.
+Nestle has come a long way from being a condensed milk seller to a global giant.